 Add all the ingredients to your blender and blend to a thick smoothie.
 Pour into your glass and add ice to taste preference.

-- Use ripe fruit.
+- Use ripe fruit if using fresh.
 You want to use perfectly ripe fruit so that the sweetness of the mango and pear shines through in your smoothie.

 - Use hulled hemp.
 Be sure to use hulled or shelled hemp as this is the softer and creamy kind when blended into a smoothie.
 If it isn't hulled / shelled it will quite dry and hard and won't blend well (or taste nice!).

-There are lots of healthy and fun smoothies perfect for breakfast or as a mid-afternoon snack on my smoothies page, and the apple and pear smoothie has fast become a reader favourite!
-Some more some recent ideas to try out too:
+There are lots of healthy and fun ideas perfect for breakfast or as a mid-afternoon snack on my smoothies page, including my easy apple cucumber smoothie and my apple and pear smoothie, which has fast become a reader favourite!
+Some recent ideas to try out too:

 - Roughly chop the mango and pears.
 Add to a blender with the other ingredients.